 “Who am I trying to impress, it doesn’t matter what I look like.”

 I would have said I was always well presented.
 Not over the top or especially glamorous, but I always would have looked smartly dressed.
 Now though, I care a lot less for my appearance.
 Only if I’m seeing someone I haven’t seen for a long time do I bother to put on even a flick of mascara.
-I realise part of that is growing up, as younger ladies worry too much about their appearance, but I really am complacent now.
+I realise part of that is growing up.
+Younger ladies worry too much about their appearance, but I really am complacent now.
 It doesn’t bother me to open the door when I have already changed into my PJ’s and have crazy messy hair piled on top of my head.
 Previously I would have made James do it, even if was only in his dressing gown after having a shower.

 Focusing on what matters.

-There are many ways in which my life has changed in the last 2 years, mostly but not all due to my brain injury.
+There are many ways in which my life has changed in the last 2 years.
+Mostly, but not all due to my brain injury.
 But as I still suffer from fatigue, short attention span and physical weakness, to name a few, I have to choose my battles.
 I feel like I aged 10 years over night and my priorities had to change.
 Now making things look pretty is something I still like the idea of, but I can’t execute any more.
 Is my complacent attitude just my way of trying to excuse myself?
 Perhaps.

 Some days I am still terrified of the future.
 I still can’t plan more than a few days at a time.
 So any task I commit to doing I have to finish within an allotted period of time so I doesn’t drag on forever.
 That extra time and effort could turn into a massive disaster for me if I obsess too much about one thing, and then fail to complete the task altogether.
 So don’t think I have a carefree attitude, because actually it’s quite the opposite.
-I have to accept my limitations so I can spend my time and energy wisely on things that matter, and I care dearly about.
+I have to accept my limitations.
+So I can spend my time and energy wisely on things that matter, and I care dearly about.
 We only live once, so we have to prioritise.